Convert speech to text using Apple's on-device SpeechAnalyzer and SpeechTranscriber.

 By default, the transcription model will use device language.

 Apple's SpeechAnalyzer requires downloading language-specific assets to the device.
-The provider automatically requests assets when needed, but you can also prepare them manually:
+While the provider automatically prepares assets when needed, you can call prepare() ahead of time for better performance:

 All language models and assets are stored in Apple's system-wide assets catalog, separate from your app bundle.
 This means zero impact on your app's size.
 Assets may already be available if the user has previously used other apps, or if system features have requested them.